Data Protection Registration

 • An identifiable person is defined by a direct or indirect identification e.g. by an identification number.
 SONA ID is as an example of an indirect identification of a person and is thereby not anonymous.
 This is also the case with distinctive features of a person as physiological, psychological, cultural or social identity.

-If for example name, adress or personal number is replaced by a code that can lead back to the original individual personal information, it is still defined as a personal information.
+If for example name, address or personal number is replaced by a code that can lead back to the original individual personal information, it is still defined as a personal information.
 This is true even if the person who has the data does not have access to the list or key that can show the connection between the code and the personal information.

 Information such as pictures, voice recordings, and finger prints are also covered by the regulation if it is possible to connect the information to a particular person.